miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

         self.save()
 ```

+## Using JSON Files for Database-Like Functionality in Web Apps

 Hey, if you define it then you ***know*** it, am I right?
 And when it comes to
 something that's meant to be database-like, always there for a web app, and
 reachable by different parts of your app without fear of simultaneous